-Image from Jumaini Ariff
+Image credits: Jumaini Ariff

 In our ‘Local Authors’ interview series, we speak to local writers to learn more about their work, thoughts and process.